aicers/giganto/README.md

 These values assume you've used all the way up to level 6, so the actual values may change if you want to grow your data further at the level base.
 So if it's less than `512`MB, it's recommended to set default value of `512`MB.

+If there is no `peer_address` option in the configuration file, it runs in `standalone` mode, and if there is, it runs in `cluster` mode for P2P.

 ## Test